AlexRubik/rude-bot-solana/README.md

 Documentation: [SolanaArbitrage.com](https://www.solanaarbitrage.com/)

-Track your profits here: [SolanaArbitrage.com/balances](https://www.solanaarbitrage.com/balances)
+Track your balances here: [SolanaArbitrage.com/balances](https://www.solanaarbitrage.com/balances)

 An arbitrage bot for the Solana blockchain written in Typescript and dependent on Jupiter v6.